CTFEDs/Speaker-Workshop-2018/index.md

 title: Workshop stuff
 ---

-Training methods based on techniques in [Training From The Back Of The Room](http://bowperson.com/training-from-the-back-of-the-room/) by Sharon Bowman.
+Thanks for attending the workshop!
+If you're interested in speaking at CTFEDs, we'd love to have you.
+You can [read more on our call for speakers page](http://ctfeds.org/call-for-speakers/) or [contact us via meetup](http://www.meetup.com/ctfeds/members/?op=leaders).

 Ideas and content gathered from **so many** places: see [resources](resources/) for a list.
+Training methods based on techniques in [Training From The Back Of The Room](http://bowperson.com/training-from-the-back-of-the-room/) by Sharon Bowman.

 The source for this workshop is available as a git repository on GitHub: [Speaker-Workshop-2017](https://github.com/CTFEDs/Speaker-Workshop-2017).
 Please feel free to share and use it!